 Born in Premosello, Italy on January 28, 1960.
-She is the founder of The Marketing Capability Academy, a Dutch company advising companies how to increase the effectiveness of their marketing strategies and return investments.
+She is the founder of The Marketing Capability Academy, a Dutch company advising companies on how to increase the effectiveness of their marketing strategies and return on investments.
 She graduated in modern languages from the State University of Milan.
 From 2004 to 2016 she held various positions in Heineken NV including: International Portfolio Manager, Regional Marketing Manager Europe, Global Commercial Strategy Director, Senior Director Global Marketing Capabilities and finally Senior Director Global Marketing Development.
 In the past, she worked for Reckitt & Colman and ReckittBenckiser (London), IDV Diageo (Turin), Capgemini (Frankfurt, Milan London), Benckiser Italiana S.p.A.
-(Milan) and Richardson Vicks/Procter & Gamble (Milan and Since 2022, Rome). she independent non-executive director of NeoDecorTech.
+(Milan) and Richardson Vicks/Procter & Gamble (Milan and Rome).
+Since 2022, she is independent non-executive director of NeoDecorTech.